-Since 2018, the Weatherhead Research Cluster on Regions in a Multipolar World has been focused on building intellectual bridges between the study of multicountry regions, the evolution of the world system, and shared dilemmas of governance.
+Since 2018, the Weatherhead Research Cluster on Regions in a Multipolar World has been focused on building intellectual bridges between the study of transnational regions, the evolution of the world system, and shared dilemmas of governance.

-- What is a region?
+- What constitutes a region?

 - What historical pathways facilitate or militate against regional groupings?

-- Can lessons for contemporary world regions be drawn from the past experience of other spatially bounded units, especially nations and empires?
+- Can lessons for contemporary world regions be drawn from the experience of other spatially bounded units, especially nations and empires?

 - What factors (political, economic, sociocultural, etc.) account for the huge variation in regional relations from one part of the world to another, and over time in particular areas?